 While the Paramecium genus contains a number of distinct morphospecies, it is especially known for including a species complex consisting of multiple morphologically identical but sexually isolated species – the P. aurelia complex (Sonneborn 1975).
 Species in the P. aurelia complex are ancient, with the estimated time of divergence for the complex as a whole being on the order of 300 million years (McGrath, Gout, Johri, et al. 2014), implying that the genus Paramecium itself is even more ancient.
 Interestingly, among Paramecium species, there is an increase of GC content in mtDNA in the branch leading to the P. aurelia complex (Burger, et al. 2000; Barth and Berendonk 2011), allowing us to study the evolution of nucleotide composition across mitochondrial genomes that are structurally very similar.

 The Paramecium species offer a particularly interesting system in which to study the evolution of mitochondrial genomes because of the unique population-genetic environment experienced by their cellular organelles.
 Paramecium cells are mitochondria-rich: each individual cell in P. aurelia species is estimated to contain about 5000 mitochondria, with about 8-10 genomes per mitochondrion (Beale and Tait 1981), which is much larger than in mammalian cells with 1000-2000 mitochondria (Kukat, et al. 2011) and yeast cells with 20-30 mitochondria per cell (Visser, et al. 1995).
 In addition, Paramecium lineages, like other ciliate species, possess two nuclei: the polyploid somatic nucleus (called the macronucleus), which divides amitotically where the bulk of transcriptional activity occurs, and the diploid germline nucleus (known as the micronucleus), which is transcriptionally silent, and which undergoes sexual reproduction.
-All Paramecium species can proliferate asexually for a limited number of generations, after which they senesce unless they undergo sexual reproduction or conjugation.
-During asexual proliferation, Paramecium undergoes binary fission during which mitochondria appear to double in length, replicate their genomes (Perasso and Beisson 1978), and are presumed to be randomly distributed between the two daughter cells (Adoutte and Beisson 1972; Adoutte and Doussiere 1978).
-It therefore appears that mitochondria do not experience any bottleneck during mitotic division.
+All Paramecium species can proliferate asexually for a limited number of generations, after which they senesce unless they undergo sexual reproduction i.e., conjugation.
+During asexual proliferation, Paramecium undergoes binary fission; in this process, mitochondria appear to double in length, replicate their genomes (Perasso and Beisson 1978), and are randomly distributed between the two daughter cells (Adoutte and Beisson 1972; Adoutte and Doussiere 1978).
+Mitochondria are therefore thought not to experience any bottlenecks during binary fission division.

 During conjugation, Paramecium cells exhibit cytoplasmic inheritance (Koizumi and Kobayashi 1989), i.e., despite the exchange of micronuclei between the two conjugants there is almost no exchange of cytoplasm and other organelles (reviewed in Meyer and Garnier 2002).
 Thus, mitochondria are uniparentally inherited.
 A distinct aspect of Paramecium mitochondrial biology is that Paramecium mitochondria appear to exist as independent structural units and do not undergo fusion, unlike the constant flux of organelle fusion and fission in other metazoan mitochondrial populations (Kiefel, et al. 2006).
 Both uniparental inheritance of mitochondria and the absence of fusion in the cytoplasm suggest a lack of recombination among mitochondria genomes.